 For information on upcoming activities or membership in the Sarver Heart Center Women's Heart Health Education Committee, please email email@example.com or call Jennifer Bunger at 626-2901.

 Minority Outreach Program

 Wanda F Moore, a Sarver Heart Center board and women's committee member, launched the Minority Outreach Program in 2009.
 Under Wanda's leadership, Minority Outreach Program volunteers collaborate with organizations that comprise the Community Coalition for Heart Health Education (CCHHE) to teach chest-compression-only CPR mostly to minority populations and share heart health education information.
 They invite Sarver Heart Center faculty physicians and other members to community centers, churches, health fairs, homes, wherever people gather, to educate the community about heart disease prevention, symptoms and treatments.
-Read the 2019 Minority Outreach Newsletter.
+Read the 2020 Minority Outreach Newsletter and the 2019 Minority Outreach Newsletter.

 Celebrating 12 Years of Service and a New Leadership Team